 Won’t any computer do the job?

-Chances are if setting up a basic home studio you’re working within the confines of a budget.
+Chances are if setting up a basic home studio for recording you’re working within the confines of a budget.
 I get it, most of us have similar constraints, especially when starting out.

 On the face of it, this is good advice.
 And, if you are just starting out in digital recording it’s a smart way to test the waters.